IrinaUX/python-challenge/README.md

 ## PyBank
 For this analysis, three functions have been implemented:
-1. Find total number of months.
+1. Find total number of months. \n
-2. Find total revenue.
+2. Find total revenue. \n
-3. Find the profit and loss change (in progress).
+3. Find the profit and loss change (in progress). \n

-Below is the current documentation for each function:
+\n
-All functions use global variable "path" to pass the file path.
+Below is the current documentation for each function: \n All functions use global variable "path" to pass the file path.

 ### Define a function to count total number of months.